ibm-cloud-docs/Cloudant/operator/deploy_cluster.md

 ```
 {: codeblock}

-If your secret was created by using a well-known CA, you don't need to add the ca.crt `key/value`.
+If your secret was created by using a well-known CA, you don't need to add the ca.crt `key-value`.

 ### Create a CouchDBCluster resource
 {: #create-couchdbcluster-resource-kubernetes}